ranjeevg/LinuxSystemUpdateShellScripts/README.md

 # LinuxSystemUpdateShellScripts
-A collection of shell scripts to update Debian and Arch-based distros
+A collection of shell scripts to update Debian and Arch-based distros.